99+ Emotional Trigger Words That Spark Curiosity And Boost Conversions

 Try adding reaction words from our emotional triggers list to your text

 We encourage you to use these observations and research to invent your personal secret list of emotional trigger words that will skyrocket your campaigns’ open rates.
-Use dictionaries to discover even more trigger words and pick the ones that suit the tone of your message.
+Use dictionaries like Snappywords to discover even more trigger words and pick the ones that suit the tone of your message.

 Also, consider your target audience.
 If you’re offering bank accounts for teenagers you might want to target words that young adults or kids might find more relatable.